 - Kill spiders that you see in your home.

-- Make sure you seal any entry point around your home.
+- Make sure you seal any entry points around your home.
 This was it helps keep out spiders as well as other insects and pests.

 - Keep outdoor lights off as much as possible.
 These lights attract insects and spiders, who are in search of food and shelter.